AliNooner/Static-Comp/README.md

 ## Abstract

 This project was a solo project in Module 2 of Turing.
 The main purpose of the project was to practice with HTML and CSS - particularly Grid and Flexbox.
 We were given a comp to match layout and complexity, but given creative license in the theme and content.
-I chose to create a "popular dance moves through the years" website because it lifted my spirits.
+I chose to create a "popular dance moves through the years git " website because it lifted my spirits.

 ## Technologies
   - HTML